Data Management Association: Data Management Body of Knowledge

+Professional Accreditation

 DAMA also provides a professional data management certification for individuals known as a Certified Data Management Professional (CDMP), which is based on the DMBOK as a study reference.
+There are four levels of certification based on career experience and exam results.
+The highest level, Fellow, requires 25 years of experience and nomination by DAMA members.
 It is an example of one of many competing certifications for data management professionals.